-The Royal College of Radiologists (RCR) exists to lead, educate and support doctors who are training and working in the specialties of clinical oncology and clinical radiology.
+The Royal College of Radiologists (RCR) leads, educates and supports doctors who are training and working in the specialties of clinical oncology and clinical radiology